 It’s the little box on the right-hand side of the Tourism Tribes website that enables you to chat with me online!

-These days, you can use Facebook Messenger as an online chat tool on your website.
-Whilst it requires people to have a Messenger account to chat, it simplifies the management process for busy tourism operators as the chat request lands in your Messenger inbox, that you probably manage well already.
+These days, you don’t have to use a live chat plugin; you can also use Facebook Messenger as an online chat tool on your website.
+Whilst it requires people to have a Facebook account, it simplifies the management process for busy tourism operators as the chat request lands in your Messenger inbox, which you probably manage well already.

 Increased customer satisfaction

 A live conversation is a more efficient use of your time and more likely to end in a conversion.
 The immediacy of your response tells your customer you’re serious about your business and their needs.
 It enables customers to ask specific questions and source additional information that may or may not be on your website.

 When establishing a relationship with a potential customer, especially if you are requiring payment online, the development of trust is essential.
 Your business is no longer faceless it has a personality, a person behind the technology.

 Removal of barriers

 You can actually see on your Dashboard what pages people are on and therefore understand their problems and ‘chat’ the solution to them (note: you can’t do this on Facebook Messenger).

 Being able to see what pages people are on, what your past chats were, how long they’ve been on a page and how they were referred to the website gives you a lot of business intelligence that will help you better serve their requests.

 For small businesses, the reduction in effort required to make a sale may not be evident, but if you consider the time spent responding to several emails required to engage a customer it adds up over the year it adds up.